LeetLLM

 1"dispute the charge" -> [91, 12, 407] 2"charge the scanner" -> [407, 12, 982]

 IDs solve naming.
-They don't tell a model that refund resembles return, or that charge means a billing event in one message and supplying power in another.
+They don't tell a model that encoder resembles decoder, or that charge means an invoice line in one sentence and supplying power in another.

-By the end of this lesson, you'll build both ideas from scratch and watch the same leave with two different meanings.
+You'll build both ideas from scratch and watch the same token leave with two different meanings.

-Diagram showing Support message, Tokenizer token IDs, Embedding table one starting row per ID, and Context-mixing layers tokens exchange evidence.
-Diagram showing Support message, Tokenizer token IDs, Embedding table one starting row per ID, and Context-mixing layers tokens exchange evidence.
+Diagram showing Input sentence, Tokenizer token IDs, Embedding table one starting row per ID, and Context-mixing layers tokens exchange evidence.
+Diagram showing Input sentence, Tokenizer token IDs, Embedding table one starting row per ID, and Context-mixing layers tokens exchange evidence.

 • Row E[token_id] is the starting vector for that token.